mehulagg/gitlab_test/doc/user/infrastructure/index.md

 - [Use a local machine](#get-started-using-local-development).
 - [Use GitLab CI](#get-started-using-gitlab-ci).

+## Permissions for using Terraform

+In GitLab version 13.1, [Maintainer access](../permissions.md) was required to use a GitLab managed Terraform state backend.
+In GitLab versions 13.2 and greater, [Maintainer access](../permissions.md) is required to lock, unlock and write to the state (using `terraform apply`), while [Developer access](../permissions.md) is required to read the state (using `terraform plan -lock=false`).

 ## Get started using local development

 If you plan to only run `terraform plan` and `terraform apply` commands from your